-- To ensure that all pupils with SEND have their needs identified in order to support academic progression and continued good physical and mental health and wellbeing - To ensure that every child is protected from harm and neglect and that every effort is made to enable them to learn and grow independently - To ensure all children can access a balanced curriculum, differentiated where appropriate - To ensure that all pupils with SEND are able to fully access the curriculum by providing extra support or additional resources where appropriate and by removing their barriers to learning.
+- To ensure that all pupils with SEND have their needs identified in order to support academic progression and continued good physical and mental health and wellbeing - To ensure that every child is protected from harm and neglect and that every effort is made to enable them to learn and grow independently - To ensure all children can access a balanced curriculum, differentiated where appropriate, enabling them to make a successful transition to adulthood. - To ensure that all pupils with SEND are able to fully access all aspects of school life, so they can engage in the activities of the school alongside pupils who do not have SEND, by providing extra support or additional resources where appropriate and by removing their barriers to learning

 At Waddesdon we support and value the abilities of all our pupils.
 It is our duty to provide equal opportunities for every person in our care and a safe and fully equipped learning environment which caters to the needs of every child as an individual.
+We provide equal opportunities for every person in our care and a safe and fully equipped learning environment which caters to the needs of every child as an individual.
 We are committed to inclusion within the school curriculum and participation in all aspects of school life.

-Waddesdon adopts a 'whole school approach' to special educational needs.
+Waddesdon adopts a 'whole school approach' to special educational needs and disabilities.
 All staff work to ensure inclusion of all pupils.
-The school is committed to ensuring that pupils with special educational needs can fulfil their potential and achieve optimal educational outcomes.
+The school is committed to ensuring that pupils with special educational needs and/or disabilities can fulfil their aspirations, achieve their best educational outcomes and flourish as confident individuals living fulfilling lives.